logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 1. Once :ref:`view-episodes`.
 2. From the Client's Episode table, click the Episode Key.
 3. Click Edit Details tab.
-4. Remove 'Universal Aftercare' from the Program Type field by selecting another value
+4. Remove 'Universal Aftercare' from the Program Type field by selecting another Program Type
 5. Click the blue 'Save' button.

    Deleting the Universal Aftercare Episode data will also delete the: